Marker Logo

 1. Bellevill Holcomb Valley Marker

-Inscription.
-Founded in late 1859.
-Bellevill was named after Belle Van Dusen, the first child born in Holcomb Valley, she was the daughter of Ted Van Dusen, the town blacksmith and early pioneer.
+Founded in late 1859, Bellevill was named after Belle Van Dusen, the first child born in Holcomb Valley.
+She was the daughter of Ted Van Dusen, the town blacksmith and early pioneer.

 Topics and series.
 This historical marker is listed in these topic lists: Industry & CommerceSettlements & Settlers.
 In addition, it is included in the E Clampus Vitus series list.
 A significant historical year for this entry is 1859.

 Location.
 34° 18.085′ N, 116° 53.145′ W. Marker is near Big Bear Lake, California, in San Bernardino County.
-Marker is on Holcomb Valley Road (Road 3N16) east of Van Dusen Canyon Road (Road 3N09), on the left when traveling east.
-Located between the parking area and the replica cabin.
+It is in Holcomb Valley.
+It is on Holcomb Valley Road (Forest Road 3N16) half a mile east of Forest Road 3N09, on the left when traveling east.
 Touch for map.
 Marker is in this post office area: Big Bear City CA 92314, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Big Bear Valley (approx. 2.8 miles away); Woodland Club Caddy Shack (approx. 3.4 miles away); 5 Stamp Mill (approx. 3.4 miles away); Main Museum Building (approx. 3.4 miles away); Holcomb Valley (approx. 3˝ miles away); Big Bear Solar Observatory (approx.
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies: People Came and Left This Meadow (a few steps from this marker); The Pigmy Cabin (approx. 0.4 miles away); Big Bear Valley (approx. 2.8 miles away); Woodland Club Caddy Shack (approx. 3.4 miles away); 5 Stamp Mill (approx. 3.4 miles away); Main Museum Building

 Paid Advertisement